 You chose a PCP when you completed your enrollment form.
 If you did not choose a PCP, we will select one for you who is located close to where you live.
 Your PCP's name and phone number will be printed on your membership card.

-To select a new PCP, you may refer to the Provider/Pharmacy Directory you received, the Provider/Pharmacy Directory on our website, or call the Customer Service phone number on the back cover of this booklet.
+To select a new PCP, you may refer to the Provider Directory you received, the Provider Directory on our website, or call the Customer Service phone number on the back cover of this document.
 To help you make your selection, our online provider search allows you to choose providers near you and gives information about the doctor's gender, language, hospital affiliations and board certifications.

-If there is a particular specialist or hospital that you want to use, check first to be sure your PCP makes referrals to that specialist or uses that hospital.
 Customer Service also can help you choose a doctor.
-If you are already seeing a doctor, you can look in the Provider/Pharmacy Directory to see if that doctor is in our network.
+If you are already seeing a doctor, you can look in the Provider Directory to see if that doctor is in our network.
 If so, you can tell us you want to keep that doctor.